swcarpentry/DEPRECATED-boot-camps/shell/automation/Readme.md

     echo '"Reported","Subject","Year/month of birth","Sex","CI type","Volume","Range","Discrimination"'

 If this script is intended to process a single file, we'll need a way to indicate which one.
-The arguments listed on the command-line after a shell script is called are available as variables.
-The first argument is `$1`, the second is `$2`, and so on.
-Our script will be told which file to use by the first argument and we'll save this file name in a variable that will remind us what it's for.
+When you run a shell script, you can provide arguments to the shell script that may be used as variables.
+The first argument is used by the shell script as `$1`, the second is `$2`, and so on.
+Our script will be told which file to use from the first argument, and we'll save this filename in a variable to remind us what it's for.

     datafile=$1